it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Logging_Alerting_Requirements.md

 Enable system logging to include detailed information such as an event source, date, user, timestamp, source addresses, destination addresses, and other useful elements.

+> Election technology components particularly servers and those devices in publicly accessible network interfaces should capture detailed enough information to fully understand and reconstruct security incidents.

+Applies to: All

 Method: Copy

-> Election technology components particularly servers and those devices in publicly accessible network interfaces should capture detailed enough information to fully understand and reconstruct security incidents.

 > Reference: CIS Security Best Practices for Non-Voting Election Technology 5.3.6

 ### Log User Activity

-[I just made all the examples in CIS BP required]

 Log relevant use activity, at a minimum login times, pages/screens viewed.
 Take care to not log information that would violate voter or ballot privacy.

 > This can greatly assist with understanding the impact of security incidents involving user accounts.
 This is especially important for administrators.

+Applies to: All

 Method: Derived